ayoayco/simple-tts/README.md

 ### Language-specific setup

 For some languages, you might need to install specific python dependecies.
-For example, before you can use Chinese voices you have to install the requirements listed in `requirements-zh.txt`.
+For example, before you can use Chinese voices to read Mandarin text you have to install the requirements listed in `requirements-zh.txt`.

 ```bash
 # Before using zf or zm prefixed voices...